 He started his career in telecom with Siemens AG in their public network division in 1997.
-He studied business administration in Germany, the United States and the Netherlands.
+He studied business administration in Germany and The Netherlands.

-Mr. Nickl was appointed to the Board on 1 January 2012 and will be seeking re-election to the Board at the forthcoming Annual General Meeting.
+Mr. Nickl was appointed to the Board on 1 January 2012 and was re-elected on 26 April 2012